NCEAS/metacat/docs/user/metacat/source/intro.rst

 What's in this Guide
 --------------------
-This Administrator's guide includes information for installing, configuring, managing and extending Metacat for both Linux, Mac OS, and Windows systems.
+This Administrator's guide includes information for installing, configuring, managing and extending Metacat for Ubuntu and other Linux variants.
+Metacat can run on MacOS but it needs users' customized installation.
-Chapter Four contains instructions for downloading and installing Metacat and the applications required to run the software on Linux and Microsoft platforms.
+Chapter Four contains instructions for downloading and installing Metacat and the applications required to run the software on Linux platform.
 Chapter Five covers how to configure Metacat, both for new and upgraded installations.
 Chapter Seven details the ways in which you can customize the Metacat interface so users can access and submit information easily: using